-Applications must be submitted on paper to the Graduate School’s Office of Fellowships and Awards (G-1 Communications Building) by the UW deadline.
+UW students may apply for nomination consideration through the Graduate School’s Office of Fellowships and Awards.
+Required materials are submitted online through the Awards portal in MyGradProgram.
 Applications will be reviewed, and three nominees will be chosen for submission to the foundation.

-Initial applications need only provide items No. 1 through No. 5 from the list below.
-The three applicants chosen as nominees will be required to provide the last four items on the list.
-Please note: Nominees will have only one week to provide the additional four items after being notified of nominee status.
+Initial applications need only answer some brief questions, then upload items 1-4 below.
+The three applicants chosen as nominees will be required to provide the last five items on the list.
+Please note: Nominees will have only one week to provide the additional items after being notified of nominee status.
 All applicants should be prepared to provide these items ASAP.

 - Statement of purpose, up to three pages long (double-spaced) which considers the relationship between your graduate level study and your intended personal and/or professional goals.
 Your statement of purpose must include a 10-15 line abstract at the top (included in the three-page limit) that explains in layperson’s terms the essence of your proposed topic of study or dissertation, the methodology of its treatment and its anticipated impact on your field of study.

 - Letters of recommendation from at least two professors who have taught or worked closely with you.

 - Unofficial undergraduate and graduate transcripts.
 (NOTE: Final nominees will be required to submit official copies; please make sure you have these on hand or can get them quickly.)

 Only those selected as final campus nominees will provide:

 - Copy of graduate exam test scores printed from the test provider.

 - Financial aid summary from the UW.
 You can print a copy from MyUW.
 If you have not already submitted a FAFSA for this current academic year, you should do so right away and well before our application deadline.
 If you are chosen as a nominee you will be required to provide verification of financial need from the Office of Student Financial Aid.